Lesterpaintstheworld/terminal-velocity/chapters/act2/act2_scenes.md

 # Act 2 Scenes
 ## Scene 1: Rising Tension
-- The stakes are raised as Nova's abilities are put to the test.
+- The stakes are raised as Nova's abilities are put to the test, revealing her internal conflicts about AI rights.
 - Marcus and Isabella's relationship becomes more complicated.

 ## Scene 2: Climax